Real Madrid beats Galatasaray 1-0 in Champions League

 Goalkeeper Fernando Muslera was key to Galatasaray keeping Madrid at bay, making good saves to deny Karim Benzema on two occasions.

-The loss leaves the Turkish champion last in Group A, with little hope of qualifying, and under increasing pressure as it sits sixth in its domestic league.
+The loss leaves the Turkish champion last in Group A on one point with little hope of qualifying and under increasing pressure as it sits sixth in its domestic league.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports

-Note: (This story has been corrected to show Tuesday not Wednesday in the first paragraph.)